 This fee represents the cost of borrowing cash from a credit card company.
 According to credit card issuers, finance charges help cover the cost of processing cash transactions, which are more expensive to complete than regular credit card transactions.
 Since credit card holders who frequently request cash advances are more likely to be delinquent on payments, finance charges also help to cover this risk.

-Finance charges are calculated using either an upfront fee, which totals (1% to 4%) of the total transaction or with a flat fee on cash advances that are always the same regardless of amount withdrawn.
+Finance charges are calculated using either an upfront fee, which totals (1% to 4%) of the total transaction, or with a flat fee on cash advances that are always the same regardless of amount withdrawn.
 Increasingly, credit card companies combine both fee calculations to profit from cash advances, creating even higher finance charges.

-Credit card cash advances occur instantly, and finance charges begin accumulating immediately after the cash is advanced, eliminating the normal grace period granting credit cardholders a cushion of time before interest rates accrue.
+While credit card cash advances occur instantly, finance charges begin accumulating immediately after the cash is advanced, eliminating the normal grace period granting credit cardholders a cushion of time before interest rates accrue.

 Financial advisors urge credit cardholders to avoid treating their credit cards as they would a debit card if possible.
 This means not using credit cards to withdraw cash from ATM machines and refraining from using credit card checks or transfers from a credit card to another account.

-Experts caution credit cardholders to avoid amassing finance charges if possible, as they usually entail exorbitantly high interest rates and no payment grace period.
+Experts caution credit cardholders to avoid amassing finance charges if possible, as they usually entail exorbitantly high interest rates, and no payment grace period.
 With such high interest rates, debt will accumulate much more quickly with even a single finance charge.
 The high fees are added on the already existing fees issued by banks when cash advanced are obtained via ATM machines.